Chain¶

 fire" XOR contract: every parent firing should be followed by exactly

-contract: the L1 <prefix>_multi_xor_violation matview flags
+side is the L1 <prefix>_multi_xor_violation matview, which flags

 parent firings where: